mrfdev/CMI/Resources/FAQ/cmi-motd.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Adding the /motd command (that the player can type in-game)

 Optionally, you can make a `/motd` command.
 A lot of servers have it, this way players can pull up the message again later.
 To achieve this go in-game and create a new custom alias using: `/cmi aliaseditor` and click the green `+` to add a new command, type in the name `motd` and press enter.
-Then click on the new green `+` to add a command, which should be: `cmi ctext welcomeMessage`.
+Then click on the new green `+` to add a command, which should be: `asConsole! cmi ctext welcomeMessage [playerName]`.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Customizing the Welcome Message (the one in the client's server-list)